 What is an Ultrasound?

-A pregnancy ultrasound is a safe medical test that creates images using sound waves.
+A pregnancy ultrasound is a safe medical test that creates images on a screen using sound waves.
 These images supply important facts to help you make informed decisions about an unexpected pregnancy.

 Why an Ultrasound?

-A pregnancy ultrasound should be performed no earlier than six weeks after the first day of your last period.
-This ensures that your pregnancy is far enough along to provide accurate and useful information.
+A pregnancy ultrasound should be performed after it has been six weeks since the first day of your last period.
+This ensures that your pregnancy is far enough along to provide accurate and valuable information.

 There are several reasons why a viable pregnancy would not be detected on ultrasound: